 Once your final design is approved by the Austin Arts Commission, depending on the project schedule, there may be a wait time prior to fabrication.
 You may begin making your artwork once you have received written Notice to Proceed from your AIPP project manager.
-If your budget is substantial, your contract has been divided into a design contract and a commission contract.
+Many contracts are divided into a design contract and a commission contract.
 The latter will need to be signed prior to commencement of fabrication.